 Introduction to the fundamental structures of modern abstract algebra (groups, rings, and fields).
 Emphasizes analysis of patterns, relations and functions of one and two variables; application of the major concepts of abstract algebra to justify algebraic operations and formally analyze algebraic structures; and use of mathematical models to represent and understand quantitative relationships.
-Prerequisite: Math 3524, Math 2153, and permission of instructor.
+Prerequisite: Math 2153 or permission of instructor.